 “It would be a terrible precedent if we start moving backwards into the era in which we are seeing military coups as a means of political transition rather than democratic elections.

 “The region has made enormous progress over the last 20 years in establishing democratic traditions… We don’t want to go back to a dark past.”

-Roberto Micheletti, the former parliamentary speaker from the same Liberal party as Zelaya, was sworn in by congress as Zelaya’s replacement just hours after the coup.
+Roberto Micheletti, the former parliamentary speaker from the same Liberal party as Zelaya, has been sworn in by congress as Zelaya’s replacement.

-He said Zelaya was not ousted through a coup but through “a completely legal process as set out in our laws”, calling the move an “act of democracy”.
+He has insisted that Zelaya was not ousted through a coup but through “a completely legal process as set out in our laws”, calling the move an “act of democracy”.